cloud-gov/pages-uswds-gatsby/README.md

 ## Local Development

 Local development is no different than any other Gatsby application.
+Node v8.x or 10.x is recommended.

 - `git clone git@github.com:18F/federalist-gatsby-uswds-template.git`
 - `npm install`